waffle-iron/simmer/readme.txt

 **Elegant UI**

-Add ingredients, step-by-step instructions, sub-headings, structured cook times, and a lot more all within a simple, user-friendly, drag and drop interface.
+Add ingredients, step-by-step instructions, sub-headings, structured cook times, and a lot more all within a user-friendly drag and drop interface.

 **Built for Discovery**